-You can also utilize your holidays if you feel like studying for longer hours or to catch up on topics being taught in the class.
+You can also utilise your holidays if you feel like studying for longer hours or catching up on topics being taught in the class.

 There is nothing surprising about such timetables.
-However, making a timetable is not as tough as it is sticking to it.
+However, making a timetable is not as tough as sticking to it.
 Following a timetable will make a huge difference to your NEET preparation.
 It will make you punctual and most importantly responsible.
-Being a topper or if you desire to become one especially in competitive exams such as NEET, you have to make and follow time-tables.
-This will pave the path for a good NEET preparation.
+Being a topper or if you desire to become one, especially in competitive exams such as NEET, you have to make and follow timetables.
+This will pave the path for good NEET preparation.

 1. How long should a NEET student study each day?